Battle of Mons: Air operations

-German air reconnaissance detected British troops on 21 August, advancing from Le Cateau to Maubeuge, and on 22 August from Maubeuge to Mons, as other sources identified halting places, but poor communication and lack of systematic direction of air operations led to the assembly of the BEF from Condé to Binche being unknown to the Germans on 22–23 August.
+German air reconnaissance detected British troops on 21 August, advancing from Le Cateau to Maubeuge and on 22 August from Maubeuge to Mons, as other sources identified halting places.
+Poor communication and lack of systematic direction of air operations led to the assembly of the BEF from Condé to Binche being unknown to the Germans on 22–23 August.
 British reconnaissance flights had begun on 19 August with two sorties and two more on 20 August, which reported no sign of German troops.
 Fog delayed flights on 21 August but in the afternoon German troops were seen near Kortrijk and three villages were reported to be burning.
 Twelve reconnaissance sorties were flown on 22 August and reported many German troops closing in on the BEF, especially troops on the Brussels–Ninove road, which indicated an enveloping manoeuvre.
 One British aircraft was shot down and a British observer became the first British soldier to be wounded while flying.
-By the evening Sir John French was able to discuss with his commanders the German dispositions near the BEF which had been provided by aircraft observation, the strength of the German forces, that the Sambre had been crossed and that an encircling move by the Germans from Geraardsbergen was possible.
+By the evening, French was able to discuss with his commanders the German dispositions, near the BEF, that had been provided by aircraft observation, the strength of the German forces, that the Sambre had been crossed and that an encircling move by the Germans from Geraardsbergen was possible.
 During the battle on 23 August, the aircrews flew behind the battlefield looking for troop movements and German artillery batteries.

 Aftermath

 Analysis

 By nightfall on 24 August, the British had retreated to what were expected to be their new defensive lines, on the Valenciennes–Maubeuge road.
-Outnumbered by the German 1st Army and with the French Fifth Army also falling back, the BEF had no choice but to continue to retire – I Corps retreating to Landrecies and II Corps to Le Cateau.
+Outnumbered by the German 1st Army and with the Fifth Army also falling back, the BEF had no choice but to continue to retire – I Corps retreating to Landrecies and II Corps to Le Cateau.
 The chaos and confusion were graphically illustrated in Landrecies on 25 August, where a senior officer "apparently took leave of his senses and began firing his revolver down a street".
 The Great Retreat continued for two weeks and covered over 250 mi.
-The British were closely pursued by the Germans and fought several rearguard actions, including the Battle of Le Cateau on 26 August, the Étreux rearguard action on 27 August and the action at Néry on 1 September.
-Units disappeared and "More guns were lost than at any time since the American War of Independence."
+The British were closely pursued by the Germans and fought several rearguard actions, including the Battle of Le Cateau on 26 August, the Rearguard action at Étreux on 27 August and the action at Néry on 1 September.
+Units disappeared and "More guns were lost than at any time since the American War of Independence.".